-Yes, we have a huge impact on the world, the nature and the local communities when we travel.
+We do have a huge impact on the world, and local nature and communities when we travel.

 For good – and for bad.